What is the UN Convention?

-The United Nations Convention on the Rights of the Child, or UNCRC, is the basis of all of Unicef’s work.
+The UN Convention on the Rights of the Child (UNCRC) is the basis of all of our work.
 It is the most complete statement of children’s rights ever produced and is the most widely-ratified international human rights treaty in history.

 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It also explains how adults and governments must work together to make sure all children can enjoy all their rights.

 Every child has rights “without discrimination of any kind, irrespective of the child’s or his or her parent’s or legal guardian’s race, colour, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth or other status” (Article 2).

 The Convention must be seen as a whole: all the rights are linked and no right is more important than another.
 The right to relax and play (Article 31) and the right to freedom of expression (Article 13) have equal importance as the right to be safe from violence (Article 19) and the right to education (Article 28).

 We are the only organisation working for children recognised by the Convention.

 The Convention is also the most widely ratified human rights treaty in the world.
 All UN member states except for the United States have ratified the Convention.
 The Convention came into force in the UK in 1992.

 There are four articles in the Convention that are seen as special.
 They’re known as the “General Principles” and they help to interpret all the other articles and play a fundamental role in realising all the rights in the Convention for all children.
 They are:

 - Non-discrimination (Article 2)

 - Best interest of the child (Article 3)